dylan-lang/testworks/documentation/users-guide/source/reference.rst

    Results for benchmarks that call benchmark-repeat display the min, max, mean, and median run times across all iterations.

+   It may be necessary to use ``--report=full`` to display detailed benchmark statistics.

    At the beginning of each iteration benchmark-repeat first collects garbage to attempt to reduce variability across different executions.